charlesricha/mood-tracker/README.md

-# mood-tracker# Mental Stress Detection Chatbot
+# Mental Stress Detection Chatbot

 This project is a Django-based web application that uses sentiment analysis (powered by `vaderSentiment`) to detect a user's emotional state and suggest supportive actions.
 It functions like a chatbot and is designed to help individuals monitor their mental well-being in a simple, accessible way.